-- Preheat oven to 350°F. Spray two 9-inch cake pans with nonstick cooking spray, line the bottom of the pans with parchment paper and set aside.
+- Preheat the oven to 350°F. Spray two 9-inch cake pans with nonstick cooking spray, line the bottom of the pans with parchment paper and set aside.

 - In a large mixing bowl, whisk together the cake flour, baking powder, and salt.
 Set aside.

 - Combine the buttermilk and vanilla extract in a measuring cup and stir until well combined.
 Set aside.